 Configuring the scope view

-This page discusses the usage of Portfolio for Jira live plans (any version from 2.0 to 2.27).
+This page discusses the usage of Advanced Roadmaps live plans.
 If you're using the redesigned planning interface, see this page instead.

-The scope in Portfolio for Jira is the global to-do list for upcoming releases for your work.
+The scope in Advanced Roadmaps is the global to-do list for upcoming releases for your work.

 The scope is comprised of three (3) hierarchy levels by default: